ArchiveBox/ArchiveBox/README.md

 ```
 If you still need help, [the official Python docs](https://docs.python.org/3.6/using/unix.html) are a good place to start.

+To swtich from Google Chrome to chromium, change the `CHROME_BINARY` variable at the top of `archive.py`.
+If you're missing `wget` or `curl`, simply install them using `apt` or your package manager of choice.

 **Archiving:**

 1. Download your pocket export file `ril_export.html` from https://getpocket.com/export